 - Maybroda also offers custom blends of stinging nettle teas, tinctures, and capsules if you feel called to those offerings.

 Amanda Maybroda is a Wellbeing specialist and a Certified Practitioner in Herbalism, Nutrition, Yoga and Light Energy attuning.
 She holds a license in Cosmetology and studied Chiropractic with an emphasis on Sports Medicine and Behavioral Science.
-She has a practice in Santa Monica, CA, where she offers clients innovative healing modalities through a custom alchemical connection to nature.
-She crafts custom products and protocols for clients’ optimal wellbeing and intentions.

 By Amanda Maybroda